threefoldtech/zos/docs/kubernetes/getstarted.md

 ```
 $ chmod +x startup.sh
-$ ./startup.sh AAAAC3NzaC1lZDI1NTE5AAAAIIqFXIWd8mTrzYaQd3sGFNiT7xjSXfOaPYTzvRMD+WI6 "174.40" 2h 3 1
+$ ./startup.sh "ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIIqFXIWd8mTrzYaQd3sGFNiT7xjSXfOaPYTzvRMD+WI6" "174.40" 2h 3 1
 ```

 This will provision a cluster with 3 nodes one master and two workers for 2 hours.
-`{GITHUB_ACCOUNT_OR_SSH_PUB_KEY}` is mandatory as we will push teh ssh public key to authorize access to the vm.
+`{GITHUB_ACCOUNT_OR_SSH_PUB_KEY}` is mandatory as we will push the ssh public key to authorize access to the vm.
+Don't forget to add the ssh key algorithm before your public key like here `ssh-ed25519`
 If you want to specify your github account it needs to be with [a ssh key linked to your account](https://help.github.com/en/enterprise/2.17/user/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and you need to specify `github:` in front of your github account e.g.:`./startup.sh github:zgorizzo69 "174.40" 2h 3 1`
 `{CIDR/16}` in this example will provision a network with a cidr of 174.40.0.0/16 so the master will have the ip 174.40.2.2 and workers ip: 174.40.3.2 174.40.4.2 etc ...
 `{DURATION}` By default is number of days.
 But also support notation with duration suffix like m for minute or h for hours